-In order to build human capital, and ensure good governance and compliance with the relevant legislation, we need to build a competent, accountable ATM workforce through training and the personal development of each staff member.
+To build human capital and ensure good governance and compliance with the relevant legislation, we need to foster a competent, accountable ATM workforce through training and the personal development of each staff member.
 In return, a capable workforce will be better equipped to adhere to legislative and procurement policies, implement management strategies, and manage resources efficiently, effectively and sustainably.

-A competent workforce will be enabled to maintain high levels of governance by continuously reviewing strategies, policies, working operations, services and programming to ensure the ATM remains relevant and addresses the target audiences' needs.
+A competent workforce will be empowered to maintain high levels of governance by continuously reviewing strategies, policies, working operations, services and programming to ensure the ATM remains relevant and addresses the target audiences' needs.
+We will also continue to build human capital to ensure financial sustainability.